-It is always great to take supplements like Ashwagandha on an empty stomach.
+It is best to take ashwagandha on an empty stomach.
 Then it works best and allows the full power of the herb to hit the system at once.
 If any discomfort occurs, taking it with a small snack or after a meal is also fine.

 Ashwagandha has Ushna Virya (Hot potency), so for some people, sometimes it causes discomfort in the stomach, acidity, or flatulence when taken on an empty stomach before a meal.
 So if you are experiencing discomfort after taking it on an empty stomach, consider having it after a meal.

-Answer to this question, how much Ashwagandha should you take, vary depending on what you’re taking Ashwagandha to address, and how much the problem is?
+Answer to this question, how much Ashwagandha should I take, vary depending on what you’re taking Ashwagandha to address, and how much the problem is?

 In a nutshell, the dosage should be as per health condition, Prakruti (Biotype), age, and as suggested by the Ayurvedacharya.